Jackson Hole's Old West Days

 29: American Legion Memorial Service - 10 a.m. on Town Square.
 Memorial Day ceremonies at the flagpole.

 Old West Days Parade

-The Old West Days Parade steps off in Town Square at 10 a.m. on May 28.
-The march was originally a Memorial Day parade before becoming an Old West event 40 years ago.
+The Best of the West Parade steps off in Town Square at 10 a.m. on May 27th.
+The march was originally a Memorial Day parade before becoming an Old West event more than 40 years ago.